ssbc/ssb-db2/README.md

 Compacts the log (filling in the blanks left by deleted messages and optimizing space) and then rebuilds indexes.

+### installFeedFormat(feedFormat)

+If `feedFormat` conforms to the [ssb-feed-format] spec, then this method will install the `feedFormat` in this database instance, meaning that you can create messages for that feed format using the `create` method.

+### installEncryptionFormat(encryptionFormat)

+If `encryptionFormat` conforms to the [ssb-encryption-format] spec, then this method will install the `encryptionFormat` in this database instance, meaning that you can now encrypt and decrypt messages using that encryption format.

 ## Configuration